MMAThijssen/catfish/catfish/README.md

 `catfish -i <fast5_directory> -s <split_reads> -c <size_of_homopolymer_chunks>`

-#### Name
+## Name
-The name is a reference to the fish as well as to the act of catfishing, in which it is an art to recognise a fake identity from a genuine one, as it is the goal of the tool to recognise homopolymers from non-homopolymers.
+The name is a reference to the fish as well as to the act of catfishing.
+It is an art to recognise a fake identity from a genuine one in catfishing, which is similar to the goal of the tool: recognising true homopolymers from non-homopolymers.